kato-im/documents/Mission.md

 Principles
 ----------
-###Searchable
- Remembering when and where conversation took place is our job, not yours.
+Our people and product will be:
 ###Reliabiable
  Ensuring availability is essential to communicating and establishes trust.
+ Uptime and support are central to our vision.
 ###Efficient
  Making the experience as powerful and seamless as possible liberates wasted time.
+ We will leverage our knowledge to make the best decisions fastest.
+###Searchable
+ Remembering when and where conversation took place is our job, not yours.
+ Knowledge management is the heart of Kato.